-Please see below for common materials that are accepted with curbside recycling.
+Please see below for common materials that are accepted in your blue recycling cart.

 Other contaminants can cause damage to machines, diminish the quality and financial value of recycled materials and lead to unsafe conditions for workers.
 Contamination is the reason manufacturers reject tonnes of recyclables, leaving some material destined for the landfill.